sjp38/hackermail/README.md

     $ ./hkml list damon --fetch

 For the first time, the command will ask you if you want to do initialize the setup, with some questions.
-Select default options for questions.
+For this specific case (listing mails of a Linux kernel subsystem mailing list), select default options.
 Then, it will open an interactive list of the mails.
 From it, users can do actions for mails including below.

 - Opening a mail
 - Listing complete thread of a mail